WikiTeq/RecommendedRevisionsTaqastaDiff/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 This project is part of the WikiTeq organization.
-Please refer to the WikiTeq organization licensing policies or contact the maintainers for licensing information.

-For more information about licensing, check with the WikiTeq organization or create an issue in this repository.

 ## Support